bleu0-teem/web/README.md

 ---

-### Loved BLUE16?
-Show your support! ⭐
+### Support the Project
-If you find this project exciting or useful, please consider starring our repository!
-Your support helps our open-source efforts thrive.
+If you find BLUE16 useful, please star the repository to show your support and help the project grow.